A surprising marriage of seafood and pizza dough

 Some interesting history and nutrition of scallops

 Scallops are scientifically proven to increase sexual function in men and keep sexual levels increased over time.
-(Read more on the scientific study that helps support this centuries old claim.)
+(Read more on the scientific study that helps support this centuries-old claim.)
 In Asian countries, scallops are believed to increase male potency.
 They are also good sources of nutrients including Omega-3 and Omega-6 polyunsaturated fatty acids.

 The Scallop Pizza recipe also includes tasty pine nuts which are full of zinc.
 (Zinc is believed to aid in testosterone production and stimulates libido.)
-Since the medieval times, people have been grinding pine nuts into love potions but they are equally effective tossed on a salad or pizza.
+Since medieval times, people have been grinding pine nuts into love potions but they are equally effective tossed on a salad or pizza.

-Scallop Pizza and wine pairing
+Scallop pizza and wine pairing

 We drank Shannon Ridge Sauvignon Blanc which complemented the fresh saltiness of the scallops.
 The Shannon Ridge High Elevation Chardonnay or a crisp Italian wine would work well, too.